The 2-Dimensional Paradigm

 Kinarm End-Point Labs™ are sophisticated platforms to monitor and manipulate the arm by hand grasp alone in 2-dimensional space.
 The lab has one or two graspable robot(s) that can create highly complex mechanical environments.
 The labs are modular, ranging from a single stand-alone robot to a full lab with two robots, integrated virtual reality and data acquisition systems.

-Additional options to the Kinarm End-Point Lab include: end-point force-torque sensors, secondary encoders for higher resolution position feedback, integrated gaze-tracking for eye-hand coordination studies and adjustable height configuration with integrated force plates for postural studies.
+Additional options to the Kinarm End-Point Lab include: end-point force-torque sensors; integrated gaze-tracking for eye-hand coordination studies; and adjustable height configuration with integrated force plates for postural studies.

 We can help you choose the right product to fit your needs.
 Our multidisciplinary team has deep neuroscience experience and works closely with basic and clinical researchers to understand their research goals and integrate our technologies into their unique research program.